linewelder/linewelder/README.md

 # Hello!

-I'm a final-year computer science student.
+I'm a computer science graduate.
 I'm interested in programming and how computers work.

 ### I'm looking for a job ([my CV](https://linewelder.github.io/cv-software-developer.pdf)).